kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

-✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 314, end: 320 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 486, end: 492 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 542, end: 548 ✖ `Yield` expression cannot be used in function parameters - start: 676, end: 681 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 676, end: 681 ✖ `Yield` expression cannot be used in function parameters - start: 734, end: 739 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 734, end: 739 ✖ `Await` expression cannot be used in function parameters - start: 792, end: 797 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 792, end: 797 ✖ `Await` expression cannot be used in function parameters - start: 850, end: 855 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 850, end: 855 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 892, end: 894 ✖ Expression expected - start: 928, end: 930
+✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 314, end: 320 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 486, end: 492 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 542, end: 548 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 676, end: 681 ✖ `Yield` expression cannot be used in function parameters - start: 734, end: 739 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 792, end: 797 ✖ `Await` expression cannot be used in function parameters - start: 850, end: 855 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 892, end: 894 ✖ Expression expected - start: 928, end: 930
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 928, end: 930